-- In Filters / Alphabetical, you find a long list of filters. - The Plot Over Line filter lets you make detailed plots of the variables along a line. - In the Display tab, you can choose which variables to plot, and choose line colors and line styles. - Later on we will learn how to extract line data using the OpenFOAM sample utility, and plot it in OpenSource Gnuplot, www.gnuplot.info, (or any other plotter).
+- In Filters / Alphabetical, you find a long list of filters.
+(Note that a filter that is available in any of the other sub-menus can't be chosen under Alphabetical for some silly reason.
+If you have used a filter it may perhaps only be chosen under Recent!!!). - The Plot Over Line filter lets you make detailed plots of the variables along a line. - In the Properties tab, you can choose which variables to plot, and choose line colors and line styles. - Later on we will learn how to extract line data using the OpenFOAM sample utility, and plot it in OpenSource Gnuplot, www.gnuplot.info, (or any other plotter).